clowdr-app/clowdr/aws/README.md

 The stack `<prefix>-chime` deploys AWS infrastructure needed in `us-east-1` to communicate with the Chime control plane.

-1. Run the `Deploy to AWS` VSCode task to deploy the Midspace infrastructure to your account.
+1. Run the `AWS -- Deploy stacks` VSCode task to deploy the Midspace infrastructure to your account.
 You will be asked for the name of the AWS profile you want to deploy to.
 1. Make a note of the various output values.
 These are required as environment variables when setting up the actions service.

 ## AWS CLI Setup